Sliding-Scale Fees for Psychiatry Services for Texas Adolescents

 Common Psychiatric Disorders in Adolescents

-Depression and Anxiety Disorders
+Anxiety Disorders

-Major Depressive Disorder (MDD) and dysthymia, also known as Persistent Depressive Disorder (PDD), are common types of depression that can affect teenagers.
+Major Depressive Disorder (MDD) and dysthymia, also known as Persistent Depressive Disorder (PDD), are common types of depression that affect teenagers.
 MDD is characterized by intense sadness, hopelessness, and a loss of interest in activities that were once enjoyable.
 Teens with MDD may experience changes in appetite and sleep patterns, difficulty concentrating, and thoughts of self-harm or suicide.

-Dysthymia, or PDD, involves a milder but long-lasting form of depression that persists for at least two years in teenagers.
-Symptoms may not be as severe as those in MDD but can still lead to profound sadness, low self-esteem, and a lack of motivation.
 Recognizing the signs of these depressive disorders is crucial for providing support and seeking appropriate treatment.
-It’s worth noting that the prevalence of adolescent depression nearly doubled from 8.1% in 2009 to 15.8% in 2019.
-If you notice changes in your teen’s mood or behavior, consider contacting mental health professionals specializing in adolescent psychology, like BasePoint Academy.
-We can assess and guide you through the best course of action for your child’s well-being.
+The prevalence of adolescent depression nearly doubled from 8.1% in 2009 to 15.8% in 2019.
+If you notice changes in your teen’s mood or behavior, contact BasePoint Academy.
+We can assess the situation and guide you through the best course of action for your child’s well-being.

 Attention-Deficit/Hyperactivity Disorder (ADHD)